Igor Bancer: 2020 protests and 2021/2022 sentencing

-2022 developments

 On 4 August 2022 the front door to Bancer's apartment in Grodno was broken down and the musician abducted by the Belarusian militsiya.
 Pro-Lukashenko channels then released a video of Igor criticising the Belarusian opposition and claiming that he would never live in Poland as "he loves Belarus" and out of love for it is "even ready to withstand the hardships associated with staying in a Belarusian prison".
 His whereabouts were unknown for a week after the arrest until his friend, fellow musician Fyodor Zhyvalievski, revealed that he had visited Igor Bancer in Minsk, where he was being held.
 Bancer was kept in isolation for 15 days and then another 15 days of imprisonment were added; a number of accusations were made against him, including that of disseminating "extremist materials".

+Back to Poland

+In October of 2022, after years of repression from the regime of Alexander Lukashenko, Igor Bancer moved to Poland and his band Mister X regrouped there with a new lineup not long after; they were active in Warsaw, which became a refuge for many Belarusian dissidents and activists who had to flee their homes amidst the protests.
+On 27 April 2023, Bancer was detained by the police and forcibly placed in a psychiatric hospital.
+He claimed that he had been profiled due to his appearance and unjustly arrested.
+At the start of June of the same year, he was released from the hospital with a diagnosis of bipolar affective disorder.

+For some time, Bancer lived at one of the squats in the Śródmieście central district of Warsaw but he was eventually expelled from there.
+On 26th July 2024, Bancer entered the Ministry of Family, Labour and Social Policy with a bag that contained pepper spray, a knife, a telescopic baton, and possibly an electroshock weapon.
+Although he behaved in a calm manner, made no threats, and left his bag at security, the staff eventually called the police – leading to the evacuation of 150 people from the building and Igor Bancer's detention.
+By 23 July 2024, Belarusian media reported that Bancer was houseless and sleeping at a homeless shelter in Warsaw.

 Personal life

 Igor is a committed anti-fascist with a zero tolerance attitude towards racism in the skinhead scene, recognising the multi-cultural and ethnically diverse roots of his musical genre; likewise, he is an outspoken opponent of homophobia and sexism in punk rock and wider society.
 He does not eat meat and does not drink alcohol, his personal interests besides punk and rock music include: MMA, Muay Thai, and Rugby.
 Bancer has been married twice and has three children – one from the first marriage and two from the second.
 He was married to Polish-Belarusian activist Anżalika Arechwa, with whom he has two children.
 While his lifestyle in many ways could be seen as straight edge, Igor does not seem to openly identify as such.
 He is an agnostic.